 - You are enrolled in a principal course of study that is registered school course, a standalone English Language Intensive Course for Overseas Students (ELICOS), or a registered post-graduate research course

 - You have completed at least five years’ study (and can provide the transcripts) in English in one of the following countries: Australia, New Zealand, UK, USA, Canada, South Africa, or the Republic of Ireland.

-- In the two years before applying for the student visa, you completed, in Australia and in the English language, either the Senior Secondary Certificate of Education or a substantial component of a course leading to a qualification from the Australian Qualifications Framework at the Certificate IV or higher level, while you held a student visa.
+- In the 2 years before applying for the student visa, you completed, in Australia and in the English language, either the Senior Secondary Certificate of Education or a substantial component of a course leading to a qualification from the Australian Qualifications Framework at the Certificate IV or higher level, while you held a student visa.

 - IELTS (minimum 5.5 on the General test with no individual score below 5.0)

 - TOEFL iBT (minimum 48 with no individual score below 12)

 - PTE Academic (minimum 42)

 - Cambridge English: Advanced (minimum 162)

 The most common evidence of English Proficiency we receive are the IELTS and TOEFL exams.
 We recommend visiting their websites to find out more information regarding the tests.